dj-wasabi/ansible-zabbix-server/README.md

  * Ubuntu

-So, you'll need one of those operating systems.. :-) Please sent Pull Requests or suggestions when you want to use this role for other Operating systems.
+So, you'll need one of those operating systems.. :-) Please send Pull Requests or suggestions when you want to use this role for other Operating systems.

 ## Zabbix Versions

-See the following list of supported Operating systems with the Zabbix releases.
+See the following list of supported Operating systems with the Zabbix releases:

 ### Zabbix 4.0